woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 1.4.1 - 2021-08-16 =
+* Fix - Allow connection test page for other admin users.
+* Fix - Allow spaces in paths when prefixing vendor namespaces.
+* Fix - Database error: "Specified key was too long". i.e. removed the `product_issue` index from the `merchant_issues` table.
+* Fix - Fatal error when activating plugin with no Merchant Center account connected.
+* Fix - Some pre-sync errors being skipped in the product issues table.
+* Fix - display the correct currency actually used for the paid campaign budget.
+* Tweak - Limit the product descriptions to 5000 characters when syncing.

 = 1.4.0 - 2021-08-09 =
 * Add - Filter to allow applying shortcodes to product description.
 * Add - New contact information feature.